mailhexu/TB2J/README.md

 A tutorial from how to generate wannier function from DFT to calculation of J is in the tutorial directory.

-## TODO
-  - [x] The output information is imcomplete and ugly formatted.
-  - [x] add calculation of magnon band structure as an option, which provide the Q-point information for multibinit.
-  - [x] reduce memory usage
-  - [x] add output format to interface with Tom's ASD code
-  - [x] add interface to spinor wannier function, implement Dzyanoshinskii-Moriya & anistropy terms.

 ## Information

-The code is under constant modification at this stage.
-The standard format for multibinit input xml file is yet to be decided.
+The code is not in production at this stage.
 We encourage the testing of this code.

 If you would like to be informed about the development of this code, please contact me (mailhexu(AT)gmail(DOT)com).
 Serious bugs, or new functionality will be informed through email.